The Importance of Colour in Brand Advertising

-Before you start investing your time in writing persuasive words or using the beautiful pictures to try to persuade your customers, start by using colour.
+Before you start investing your time in writing persuasive words or using beautiful pictures to try to persuade your customers, start by using colour in your Brand advertising.

 Colour is a free resource that anyone is free to use and using industry-specific colours can help you reach your target.